GuiyeC/Aerlink-for-Android/README.md

 Getting Started
 ---------------
-1. Install the app on your watch (PlayStore or GitHub).
+1. Install the app on your watch.
 2. Install [LightBlue](https://itunes.apple.com/app/id557428110) on your iOS device.
 3. Launch LightBlue and create a "New Virtual Peripheral" from the "Blank" template.
 4. Launch the app on your watch.